 Exclusion is NOT necessary if effective treatment is commenced prior to the next attendance day (that is the child does not need to be sent home immediately if head lice are detected.
+Contacts - not excluded.

 Hepatitis A

 Exclude until a medical certificate of recovery is received, and until at least 7 days after the onset of jaundice.